Sheila Callaghan: Film and television

-Callaghan is a writer/producer for the Showtime series Shameless and was a writer for two seasons on United States of Tara.
-She was also a writer/producer on the Hulu comedy series Casual.
+Callaghan is a writer/producer on the hit FX series Dying For Sex starring Michelle Williams and Jenny Slate.
+She was also a writer/producer on the Showtime series Shameless for six seasons, United States of Tara for two, and the Hulu comedy series Casual for one.
 Her pilot Over/Under was filmed for the USA Network, starring Steven Pasquale and Caroline Dhavernas.
-She was hired to write the film adaptation of I Dream of Jeannie by Sony Pictures Entertainment and Escape Artists.